iobroker-community-adapters/ioBroker.webui/README.md

 ```
   $ npm run release
 ```
-   to create correct release infos for iobroker
+   to create correct release commit for iobroker, Be carefull this also pushes to git repo

 ## Info about the Adapter.